githabideri/homedoc-spektor/USAGE.md

 - `--show-thinking` — display `<thinking>` blocks returned by the model.
 - `--save-thinking` — store raw LLM responses alongside other debug artifacts.
 - `--debug` — capture detailed Ollama request/response metadata.

+These defaults are defined once in the CLI parser, so both the command line and GUI stay in sync when you adjust them.

 ## Environment variables